axz2k13/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+The session secret is stored as an insecure cookie in the browser, meaning that a malicious program running on a client's computer can steal it and make requests while pretending to be the original client by using the session secret.
 2. Briefly explain different ways in which vulnerability can be exploited.
+Depending on what the access token allows the client to do, an attacker can use the token to retrieve personal information or execute harmful operations on the server.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+The secure version marks the cookie as http only and limits the cookie to a single domain, meaning that an attacker can't steal it programatically, and even if they did, it wouldn't be trusted as it would be coming from a different domain.